team10nb/PublicFiles/Minutes/13_1112_T_HRZJYTLYJ_Final.md

 4. Report what we will do in next phase (About 10 minutes)

     - check the literature review

     - feedback of focus groups

     - Prepare for the introduction part

     - stress the importance of git (introduce project feature of github)

     - prototype presentation

-    -**Next meeting**:
+**Next meeting**:

   - **Chairperson:** Yuting Jiang
   - **Secretary:** Yani HUANG